Primary 1 Readiness: 30 Skills Your Child Needs (2027 Checklist)

 7. Listen to a story and retell the main events

-Read a short picture book together and ask your child to tell you what happened.
-This builds narrative comprehension and sequencing skills.
+Read a short picture book, then ask your child to tell you what happened.
+"First the boy found a dog.
+Then the dog ran away.
+Then..."
+This builds narrative comprehension and sequencing — skills that matter hugely in P1 English.

 8. Speak in complete sentences

-"I want water" not "Water."
-"The boy is running because the dog is chasing him" not "Boy running."
-If your child's speech seems behind, read our guide on speech and language milestones.
+"I want water" not just "Water."
+"The boy is running because the dog is chasing him" not just "Boy running."
+If your child's speech seems behind for their age, our guide on speech and language milestones can help you figure out if it's within the normal range.

 Writing and Motor Skills (Skills 9-14)